 Students are to be selected through a school-based selection process.
 This selection process will be at the discretion of the school.
-It is highly recommended that the students go through a process like that of the Sarasota County STEM Fair.
-It is also highly recommended that school-based fairs be conducted in a virtual format this year.
+It is highly recommended that the students go through a process like that of the Sarasota County STEM Fair prior to competing in the virtual and in person STEM Fair.